dronocode/drone-controller/README.md

 # Drone Controller

-This library encapsulates the connection to the drone and the commands that can be send to the drone.
+This library encapsulates the connection and the commands that can be send to the drone.